catfact/ehe-sc/guide/index.md

 - `scan` : lists all files in the preset directory, and creates a button corresponding to each one
 - `cancel` : stop morphing

-at the bottom of this window are the morph buttons. each of these corresponds to a discovered preset file. pressing the button
+At the bottom of this window are the morph buttons. each of these corresponds to a discovered preset file.
+Pressing the button initiates a _morph_ to the parameter state described by the file:

-note that **editor controls will not function properly during a morph**
+- synth parameters and UI state will be updated every _time step_ (currently **0.1s**),
+- performing a linear interpolation between the current,
+- completing the change over the _morph time_ duration (currently **100s**)

+Morphing affects:
+- each oscillator pitch, output level, pan position
+- all modulation levels

+It does **not** affect the output level of the main mix.

+Other things to note:

+- At present, the time step and morph time are not adjustable!
+This will be addressed shortly.

+- Editor controls do not work properly during a morph, as morphing values overwrite control values.
+Use the `cancel` button if you want to edit the values before a morph is complete.

+- We plan on replacing the glissando behavior with a crossfade.